Chase Edmonds Player Prop Bets for NFL Week 18 | Arizona vs. Seattle 1/9/2022

 Season Stats

-- So far this year Edmonds has run for 592 yards on 116 carries (37.0 ypg), with two rushing touchdowns.
+- Edmonds has put up 592 rushing yards on 116 carries (37.0 yards per game) with two touchdowns this season.

 - He has handled 116, or 24.8%, of his team's 468 rushing attempts this season.